 Use available tools to filter trolls, and control yourself

-I also suggest to read How to: Respond to trolls and be aware of the nasty effect by Noemi Dado
+I also suggest reading How to: Respond to trolls and be aware of the nasty effect by Noemi Dado

 So how do we handle non-troll bashers?

-I am a believer of free speech, but I’m also an advocate of responsible and proactive use of social media.
-In my ideal world, personality and character based attacks to destroy a message is something we can avoid.
+I am a believer in free speech, but I’m also an advocate of responsible and proactive use of social media.
+In my ideal world, personality and character-based attacks to destroy a message are something we can avoid.

 I believe in a mature democracy, we can agree to disagree, and even hate each other.
 As long as we can keep civility and respect in public discourses.
 Article 29 of the universal declaration of human rights expects us to protect the rights of other people, this includes their right to free speech (Art.
 19) and right to privacy (Art.
 12).
 Censuring them, and attacking their good name is out of the equation.

-Here are my suggestions for fellow community manager:
+Here are my suggestions for fellow community managers:

 - Be cautious of w/ fictitious accounts